FrunzyR/FrunzyR/README.md

 ### Welcome! 👋

-🐈 Engineering Physics graduate with a Programming background. 🐈
+🐈 Engineering Physics graduate and Data Science Masters student with a Programming background. 🐈

 I'm currenty working with Python 🐍, Flask 🧪 and Vue 💚